warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 };
 ```

 We need to update our initial state and set previously generated wallet address as the owner of the contract.
+Please remember that this step is only needed in case of dynamically generated wallet (usually when we are using testnets).

-### Deploying contract
+## 🪗 Deploying contract

 Now, the moment we were all waiting for!